Growing the digital economy

 Our analysis also shows the potential uplift in GDP is even greater if digital investments are tailored to the specific needs of each economy.
 We reveal an optimal combination of investments in digital skills, technologies and accelerators could help business leaders and policy makers be more competitive, productive and enrich people’s quality of life.

-Optimising digital value
+Optimizing digital value

 Accenture Strategy research evaluated the digital approach of 11 national economies and 13 industry sectors and found that 28 percent of output in mature market economies is digital.
 But there are greater gains to be had in productivity and growth.

 Earlier research showed us a 10-point increase in digital density is associated with an approximately 0.4 percentage point increase in total factor productivity growth for advanced economies.
-If we optimise that 10-point growth across three value levers—digital skills, digital technologies and digital accelerators—digital can act as a growth multiplier to enhance productivity and output gains across the economy.
+If we optimize that 10-point growth across three value levers—digital skills, digital technologies and digital accelerators—digital can act as a growth multiplier to enhance productivity and output gains across the economy.

-For example, in the United States, a 10-point digital density improvement optimised across the three levers could add 2.1 percent to 2020 gross domestic product, the equivalent of adding US$421 billion to the economy.
+For example, in the United States, a 10-point digital density improvement optimized across the three levers could add 2.1 percent to 2020 gross domestic product, the equivalent of adding US$421 billion to the economy.